MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

  **Using Delve on a day-to-day basis**

 - You can point users to the Delve help articles.
-[What is Office Delve?](https://support.office.com/article/1315665a-c6af-4409-a28d-49f8916878ca) is a great starting point, and users may be particularly interested in the information in the articles [Are my documents safe in Office Delve?](https://support.office.com/article/f5f409a2-37ed-4452-8f61-681e5e1836f3), [Connect and collaborate in Office Delve](https://support.office.com/article/46f92806-b52c-4187-b60e-b3bf8d25f73e), [Connect and collaborate in Office Delve](https://support.office.com/article/46f92806-b52c-4187-b60e-b3bf8d25f73e) and [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d).
+[What is Office Delve?](https://support.office.com/article/1315665a-c6af-4409-a28d-49f8916878ca) is a great starting point, and users may be particularly interested in the information in the articles [Are my documents safe in Office Delve?](https://support.office.com/article/f5f409a2-37ed-4452-8f61-681e5e1836f3), [Connect and collaborate in Office Delve](https://support.office.com/article/46f92806-b52c-4187-b60e-b3bf8d25f73e) and [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d).

  **Data and geographic region**